nvlang/egal/packages/postcss-egal/README.md

     interpreted as degrees, or as an angle with a unit that CSS understands (`deg`, `grad`, `rad`, or `turn`, where `360deg = 400grad = 2π rad = 1turn`).
--   You can optionally specify the **opacity** with the `/ <alpha>` syntax, but not as a fourth argument.
+-   You can optionally specify the **opacity** with the `/ <alpha>` syntax.
--   You can optionally specify the target **gamut** by passing `srgb`, `p3`, or `rec2020` as a 4th argument.
+-   You can optionally specify the target **gamut** by passing `srgb`, `p3`, or `rec2020` as an additional argument.
 The default target gamut is to `srgb`.
--   You can optionally specify additional options by passing a JSON object surrounded by single quotes as the last argument (4th or 5th argument).
-Note that if you specify a target gamut specified in the JSON object and a different gamut as a 4th argument to the `egal` function, the gamut from the 4th argument will be used.
+-   You can optionally specify additional options by passing a JSON object surrounded by single quotes as the last argument.
+Note that if you specify a target gamut in the JSON object while a different gamut is specified in the preceding argument to the `egal` function, the gamut from the preceding argument will take precedence.

 For example: